luzaner/SQL/README.md

 # SQL
-Just some SQL scripts like crib
+Just some SQL scripts like a crib